denoland/manual/typescript/types.md

 Like the triple-slash reference above, the specifier supplied in the `"types"` array will be resolved like other specifiers in Deno.
-In the case of relative specifiers, it will be resolved relative to the path to the `tsconfig.json`.
+In the case of relative specifiers, it will be resolved relative to the path to the config file.
+Make sure to tell Deno to use this file by specifying `--config=path/to/file` flag.

 ### Type Checking Web Workers